Professional Photography for a Positive First Impression

 So much for vows!
 I came back one time too many and found my high school sweetheart.
 In 1995 we got married, two years later I retired from the Navy and returned to St. Louis.
 I got a job with a major health care system here in Missouri – BJC HealthCare – worked there for about 13 years before they got so corporate that it wasn’t fun anymore.

-I used the computer skills I learned while I was in the Navy to get that job, and the leadership skills I developed there to keep it, but I found my skills were no longer valued, so I left for a more, shall we say, stress-free life.
+I used the computer skills I learned while I was in the Navy to get that job, and the leadership skills I developed there to keep it, but I found my skills were no longer valued, so I left for a more, shall we say stress-free life.
 I’ve retired twice now.

 Anyway, I found my passion for photography even more compelling than ever with this equipment.

-I tend to combine my hobbies, passions and jobs.
+I tend to combine my hobbies, passions, and jobs.
 Things I am interested in seem to run together, gel into other activities and become passions of their own.

 Even before I joined the Navy I was into old stuff.
-Antiques, collectibles – I used to dig for old bottles in 100 year old trash dumps and collected Mason jars for years.
+Antiques, collectibles – I used to dig for old bottles in 100-year-old trash dumps and collected Mason jars for years.
 I still collect them, but my original collection burned in a fire while I was at sea.
 This passion for old things and antiques followed me around my whole life.
 Shortly after joining the Navy I discovered computers.
 I always had a camera of one sort or another.
 When I discovered eBay, all my hobbies gelled into one!
 I built a computer to sell old stuff on eBay.
 Of course, you must have a digital camera to take photos of all that old stuff, too!
 I did that as a hobby for years.

 I also love music, especially the Blues.
 I have always taken photos of the music when I could, some folks told me they liked how they came out.
 One day a guy named Robby Z e-mailed me to ask permission to use my photograph of Shane Dwight on Shane’s upcoming DVD.
 That changed the way I looked at shooting musicians!
-Now my photography and passion for music has come together, and of course I am still using the computer in that part, too.
+Now my photography and passion for music have come together, and of course, I am still using the computer in that part, too.
 You, my new friend, would not be here if not for the computer…

 So, basically, I am a computer geek and a camera geek.
 Let me know if you need me to fix your computer, shoot a house for you or if I can photograph your gig somewhere.
 I can also hold an estate sale if you have that need!
 Call 314.276.7481.